mdn/content/files/en-us/learn/server-side/django/deployment/index.md

 - Additional benefits.
 Some providers will offer free domain names and support for SSL certificates that you would otherwise have to pay for.
 - Whether the "free" tier you're relying on expires over time, and whether the cost of migrating to a more expensive tier means you would have been better off using some other service in the first place!

-The good news when you're starting out is that there are quite a few sites that provide "evaluation", "developer", or "hobbyist" computing environments for "free".
-These are usually fairly resource constrained/limited environments, and you do need to be aware that they may expire after some introductory period.
-They are however great for testing low traffic sites in a real environment, and can provide an easy migration to paying for more resources when your site gets busier.
-Popular choices in this category include [Railway](https://railway.app/), [Python Anywhere](https://www.pythonanywhere.com/), [Amazon Web Services](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html), [Microsoft Azure](https://azure.microsoft.com/pricing/details/app-service/), etc.
+The good news when you're starting out is that there are quite a few sites that provide "free" computing environments that are intended for evaluation and testing.
+These are usually fairly resource constrained/limited environments, and you do need to be aware that they may expire after some introductory period or have other constraints.
+They are however great for testing low traffic sites in a hosted environment, and can provide an easy migration to paying for more resources when your site gets busier.
+Popular choices in this category include [Railway](https://railway.app/), [Python Anywhere](https://www.pythonanywhere.com/), [Amazon Web Services](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-free-tier.html), [Microsoft Azure](https://azure.microsoft.com/pricing/details/app-service/), etc

-Many providers also have a "basic" tier that provides more useful levels of computing power and fewer limitations.
-[Heroku](https://www.heroku.com/), [Digital Ocean](https://www.digitalocean.com/) and [Python Anywhere](https://www.pythonanywhere.com/) are examples of popular hosting providers that offer a relatively inexpensive basic computing tier (in the $5 to $10USD per month range).
+Most providers also offer a "basic" tier that is intended for small production sites, and which provide more useful levels of computing power and fewer limitations.
+[Heroku](https://www.heroku.com/), [Digital Ocean](https://www.digitalocean.com/) and [Python Anywhere](https://www.pythonanywhere.com/) are examples of popular hosting providers that have a relatively inexpensive basic computing tier (in the $5 to $10 USD per month range).

 > **Note:** Remember that price is not the only selection criterion.
 If your website is successful, it may turn out that scalability is the most important consideration.